Do you worry if you know enough English test vocabulary for the IELTS or TOEFL exam?

 Have you tried to study English vocabulary on your own but not known what to focus on or which vocabulary is most important?
 This course can help you.
 Do you have trouble remembering the words you learn, or making the progress you need?
 It can help you with that too.

 If you plan to take the general version of the IELTS exam rather than the academic version, this course will not help much either.
 They concentrate on the more advanced and academic vocabulary and skills needed by the TOEFL or academic IELTS exam.

 If you are looking for an easy way to learn thousands of words in a few weeks, you'll be disappointed.
 (I'd love to hear if you find a way to do that!)

-Sign up now for the Oct.
-24-28 free introductory course.
-There is no obligation to take any other courses, but you will have the opportunity to choose a mini-course if you need one at the end of this course.
-(A free assessment test based on the TOEFL and IELTS exams will help you know the areas in which you are already prepared and those that need more practice.)
+Sign up now for the free introductory course.
+There is no obligation to take any other courses, but you will have the opportunity to take any others you need, with a discount coupon to help, at the end of this course.

-Do you have any questions or suggestions, or things you really want to learn about English vocabulary?
+Do you have any questions or suggestions?
 Share them below, and I'll get back to you as soon as possible.